-Deep Vein Thrombosis (DVTs) can occur when prolonged sitting causes a blood clot to form in the leg veins.
+Deep Vein Thrombosis (DVT) can occur when prolonged sitting causes a blood clot to form in the leg veins.
 This is particularly serious because a blood clot can diminish blood flow.
-And what is even more serious is if that blood clot breaks away and travels to the lungs, which can cause a pulmonary embolism.
+What is even more serious is if that blood clot breaks away and travels to the lungs, which can cause a pulmonary embolism.

 How can I fight the effects of sitting all day?